jabl/scip-slides/slurm-troubleshoot.md

     -   Use lots of resources =&gt; lower priority
     -   Use less resources =&gt; higher priority
 -   See the `sprio` tool
+- Also: `scontrol show job JOBID` will show the estimated start time of your job (if the scheduler has ever reached it)

 ---